 My biggest tip for choosing the best companion plants for potatoes is to think about what your family likes to eat.
 Whenever you can grow more of THAT, it’s a huge win!

 Consider the list I’ve shared above and see what works for you.
+You might also like our Google Web Story on Potato Planting Companions!

 Do you have any other suggestions or questions about potato companion plants?
 Definitely share your thoughts and we can chat in the comments!